6 Ways to Maintain Your Car's Paint Job

 Here are a few ways to protect your car from UV damage:

-Covered Structure Blocks direct sunlight and precipitation Parking lots, shopping centers
+• What It Does: Blocks direct sunlight and precipitation

 Each of these options helps limit UV exposure and other environmental damage, making them smart choices for parking.